White, brown, black

 Male vs Female

 In hybrid dogs, the dominant parent breed is usually responsible for the differences in individual dogs, but there are some differences in gender.
-Males tend to grow noticeably larger than females, both in terms of height and weight.
+Male Saint Bernese tend to grow noticeably larger than female Saint Bernese, both in terms of height and weight.
 Although male dogs generally tend to be bolder, this is not a particular trait that is specific to this breed.

-The Saint Bernese, or Saint Berner, can make a beautiful and warm family dog.
+The Saint Bernese, or Saint Berner, a cross between a St. Bernard and Bernese Mountain Dog, can make a beautiful and warm family dog.
 They are especially good with children and other animals, offering guidance and patience, and are often referred to as nanny dogs because of just how gentle they are with children.

 They do require a decent amount of exercise, as you should expect from a dog of this size, and they are not considered suitable for apartment life simply because of their size.